Updated: May 10

 Final Thoughts on Paleo vs. Mediterranean Diet

 When considering a paleo vs. Mediterranean diet, the final decision lies between you and your doctor.
 Consider how long you're planning on dieting and your intentions before pursuing one of these diet options.
 Paleo may be a better option if you're looking for short-term weight loss.
-On the other hand, the Mediterranean is a great choice for those looking to maintain a healthy lifestyle for the long term.
+On the other hand, the Mediterranean diet is a great choice for those looking to maintain a healthy lifestyle for the long term.

 If weight loss is your primary concern, exercising is another necessary component next to diet.
 A running progress log or elliptical progress log are great ways to help keep track of your movement throughout the week.